thaustein/laxar/docs/manuals/widgets_and_activities.md

   A handle to the LaxarJS event bus that allows spec tests to simulate other widgets on the same page.
   Through it, the spec test can publish events for manipulating the widget, and in turn subscribe to events published by the widget controller.
   This is different from the `testBed_.scope.eventBus` handle which is used by the widget controller.
-  Test may use `spyOn` on the scope event bus to monitor widget behaviour directly, or interact with the eventBusMock to communicate with the widget indirectly.
+  Tests may use `spyOn` on the scope event bus to monitor widget behaviour directly, or interact with the `eventBusMock` to communicate with the widget indirectly.